Class 9 Exam > Class 9 Notes > English Class 9 > 180 Days Timetable for Class 9

 Day 85: English:

-Prose - Reach For The Top
+Prose -Reach For The Top

-• Tips: Analyze character development, identify themes.
+• Tips: Analyze character development, and identify themes.

 Day 86-87: Social Science: